Daniel Zamir: Music festivals

 Zamir appeared in many festivals.
 Some of these include: "Krakow Jewish Culture Festival" in Poland; "Red Sea Jazz Festival" in Eilat, Israel; Jarasum Festival in Korea; Ottawa International Jazz Festival in Canada; Melbourne International Jazz Festival in Australia; Saulkrasty Festival in Latvia; Warsaw "Singer" Festival in Poland; Nurnberg NueJazz Festival in Germany; Vienna's Klez Festival in Austria and more festivals in Japan and the USA.
 He performed with guitarist Nitzan Bar at the 14th Philippine International Jazz Festival in 2019.

+Personal life

+Zamir was married in 2008 and divorced in 2014.
+He has 2 children.
+In 2020 he revealed in an interview that he is bisexual and a relationship with a man in the past 2 years.
+However because of his Jewish orthodox religious belief he wished to remarry with a woman.